 His work “remains tautly controlled and coherent, but bursts with variety both harmonic and gestural” (Music in American Life: An Encyclopedia…) and has been called “compelling” (New York Times) and described as a “scenic, boisterous and bumpy ride” (Albany Times Union).

 Awards and support have come from ASCAP (ASCAPlus, multiple Morton Gould awards), The Jerome Fund, New York Youth Symphony, Yale Glee Club, The Juilliard School (2010 Juilliard Orchestra Competition, New Juilliard Ensemble commission), and New Music USA (CAP Grants).
-Current projects include composing new work for The American Composers Orchestra, and directing the Wild Shore Festival for New Music in Homer, Alaska.
-Recent commissions include work for the International Double Reed Society (for bassoonists Rebekah Heller & Adrian Morejon), Cadillac Moon Ensemble, and a ballet score for choreographer Justin Peck.
+Current projects include composing new work for soprano Justine Aronson and Brooklyn-based ensemble Echo Chamber, and directing the Wild Shore Festival for New Music in Homer, Alaska.

 He holds a Master’s Degree in Composition from the Juilliard School, where he studied with John Corigliano, an M.M. degree in film scoring from NYU, where he studied with Justin Dello Joio, and an Honors A.B. degree in Music from Rollins College, where he studied with Daniel Crozier.